6 Of The Best Supplements For IBS

 1. Food intolerance

-food intolerance is when your body can't properly digest a specific type of food.
-This can lead to IBS because undigested food particles can end up in your large intestine, where bacteria break them down.
-This process can cause gas, bloating, and diarrhea.
+Unlike a food allergy, which triggers an immediate immune response, a food intolerance occurs when your body can't properly digest a particular food.
+As a result, undigested food particles end up in your large intestine, where bacteria break them down and cause uncomfortable symptoms such as bloating, gas, and diarrhea.

 2. Stress